wedesoft/www.wedesoft.de/_posts/2020-12-19-opengl-tessellation-clojure.md

 * a fragment shader

 The example not only shows how to set the tessellation level but it also shows how one can pass through texture coordinates.
-The polygon mode was switched to display lines only so that one can observe how the quad is split up.
+The polygon mode was switched to display lines only so that one can observe how the triangle is split up.

 See code below: